daboehme/caliper-tutorial/tutorial/configmanager.md

 # The ConfigManager API

-Here, you'll learn how to use the ConfigManager API to control performance profiling programmatically within the code.
+A unique feature in Caliper is the ConfigManager API, which allows you to control profiling programmatically.
+We can use this to control performance profiling through program-specific means, like a command-line argument, and even automatically enable a profiling configuration whenever the program runs.

 ## ConfigManager basics